← Back to Learn

 WHO IS BPC-157 FOR?

 BPC-157 is a targeted therapy for tissue repair and recovery.
 It's most appropriate for people dealing with specific injuries or conditions, not as a general wellness supplement.
+Before starting a protocol, we recommend baseline blood work to establish your inflammatory markers and overall health status.

 Good Candidates